Drops & Withdrawals

-Visit the Bursar's Office for information about full-time and part-time tuition and fee rates and the refund policy and Deadlines for students who withdraw from classes after the change of schedule deadlines, but closer to the beginning of the term.
+Visit the Student & University Billing Office for information about full-time and part-time tuition and fee rates and the refund policy and Deadlines for students who withdraw from classes after the change of schedule deadlines, but closer to the beginning of the term.

 If you drop or add classes before the change of schedule deadline:

 - We will recalculate your financial aid eligibility based on your revised total enrolled term units as of the change of schedule deadline.

 - If your revised term units shift you to a different enrollment level, we may need to adjust your aid.
 To see how enrollment levels can change aid eligibility, see Minimum Credits.

 - If we have to reduce or cancel your aid, you may also have to repay all or a portion of any financial aid rebates that you have already received.